 The old town par of the city is super relaxed and rather iconic.
 You will discover uniquely painted houses and colorful walls.

-The Königssee is located near Berchtesgaden.
-It’s a large, elongated lake, which is also known as Germany’s most beautiful lake.
+The Königssee lake in Berchtesgaden is a large, elongated lake, which is also known as Germany’s most beautiful lake.

 Children and Elderly family members enjoy lake Königssee.